5 Tips to Avoid Winter Cleaning Burnout

 3. Divide the Chores With Others

-There’s no rule that says you have to do it all alone.
+No rule says you have to do it all alone.
 Whether you live with family, a partner, or roommates, you should always include them in cleaning to lighten your load.
 Divide the chores between adults, and assign some age-appropriate tasks to kids.
 Rotate responsibilities when needed and adjust the plan when necessary.
 When you turn cleaning into a team effort, it’ll be much harder for any single person to get overwhelmed!

 4. Always Declutter Before You Clean